JSpeedie/G2ME-legacy/README.md

 using the g flag only when you have few tournaments with lots of large sets (best of 5s or 7s).

+### The 'h' flag

+`G2ME -h Julian`

+Stands for Output-File-in-**H**uman-Readable-Form.
+Often used to output a file and use various shell commands to parse data for things such as "Record Against *x-player*" or "Sets Played".

+### The 'l' flag

+`G2ME -l Julian`

+Stands for Output-**L**ast-Line.
+Not really useful except for debugging.
+Same as `-h` except it's only the last line.

 ### The 'p' flag

 `G2ME -p pr`